Bayesian Analysis for Over-parameterized Linear Model via Effective Spectra

 \subsection{Prior Design}

-We devise prior distributions for the parameters that rely on the spectrum of the covariance matrix $\Sigma$.
-Specifically, we render the prior distribution sensitive solely to the $k$-dimensional principal eigenspace of the covariance matrix of $\{\bm{x}_i\}_{i=1}^n$.
-Intuitively, the prior distribution captures large eigenvalues, which typically represent the primary information of size $O(n)$, from a dataset.
-We also determine the level $k$ through posterior inference with hierarchical prior distributions.
+We construct a prior distribution based on spectra (eigenvalues) of the covariance matrix of the covariates.
+To this end, we render the prior distribution sensitive solely to the $k$-dimensional principal eigenspace of the empirical covariance matrix of $\{\bm{x}_i\}_{i\in\mD_1}$, which is referred to as \textit{effective spectra}.
+Intuitively, the prior distribution captures large eigenvalues, which typically represent the primary information of size $O(n)$, from the dataset.
+We also determine the level $k$ via posterior inference using hierarchical priors.

-Our method transfers the principle of benign overfitting \cite{bartlett2020benign,tsigler2020benign}, which achieves consistent estimation in high-dimensional settings using spectral information, to the Bayesian context.
+Our method transfers the principle of benign overfitting \citep{bartlett2020benign,tsigler2020benign}, which achieves consistent estimation in high-dimensional settings using spectral information, to the Bayesian context.
 The benign overfitting theory shows that a (non-Bayesian) minimum norm interpolator extracts an $n$-dimensional subspace of the $p$-dimensional parameter space to achieve consistency.
-By contrast, our prior distribution seeks a $k(<n)$-dimensional subspace, which could be more critical.
+By contrast, our prior distribution seeks a $k(<n/2)$-dimensional subspace, which could be more critical.